 Explores critically the relationship among gender, communication, and various cultural institutions, practices, and contexts, focusing particularly on rhetorical constructions of gender and the resulting politics.
-Prerequisites: COMM 200 and either COMM 270, COMM 280, or COMM 290; or permission of instructor.
+Prerequisites: COMM 101 and COMM 201; or permission of instructor.
 Alternate years.

 COMM 362.
 Political Rhetoric.
 4 credits.